jonmgeiger/household-conditions/README.md

 Students have single parents if they are living in a household with only one father or one mother.

 ### Parents in vulnerable economic sectors:
 Parents are considered to be in vulnerable economic sectors if they earn less than 800 dollars a week and works in industries that are most likely to be laid off.
-This includes those working in:
+This includes those working in the entertainment, service, and retail industries.
-•	Parents of a household are defined as the householder and his or her spouse or partner.
+- Parents of a household are defined as the householder and his or her spouse or partner.

 ### Crowded Conditions:
 Students are considered to be living crowded conditions if there is less than one room per household member.
 A room is a space enclosed by walls, a floor and a ceiling.
 This excludes bathrooms, porches, balconies, foyers, halls, and unfinished basements.
 This estimate is calculated for all occupied households, including households without students.